Credits & Acknowledgements

 Parco archeologico e paesaggistico di Siracusa, Eloro, Villa del Tellaro e Akrai

-Parco di Tindari
+Parco archeologico di Tindari

-Parco di Naxos and Taormina
+Parco archeologico di Naxos e Taormina

-Parco di Segesta
+Parco archeologico di Segesta

-Parco di Selinunte
+Parco archeologico di Selinunte

-Parco di Lilibeo/Marsala
+Parco archeologico di Lilibeo-Marsala

 Museo Archeologico Regionale P. Orsi, Siracusa